 Whether you’re coming from Houston or Heidelberg, the San Jacinto Museum of History is a great place to take kids of all ages.

 There’s something to do for everyone.
-From the sensory experience of walking the deck of a real-life battleship to the simple pleasure of spending a day outside — even your teenager will find something to appreciate.
+From the sensory experience of walking around the Monument, to the Observation Deck, to the simple pleasure of spending a day outside — even your teenager will find something to appreciate.

 San Jacinto brings history to life.
 Let your kids view history outside the context of classrooms or words on a page.
 Kids can see, touch, hear and learn — all without the confines of grades or assignments.
 And you get a refresher course as well!

 Unplug your progeny just this once, and let the playground replace their PlayStation™.
-In addition to the battleship, monument and other historical stuff, the park offers room for everything from hiking to biking to wildlife — you can see alligators, coyotes, falcons and more!
+The park offers room for everything from hiking to biking to wildlife — you can see alligators, coyotes, falcons and more!
 Pack your kids, camera and picnic basket, and visit us soon.

 Want a quiet evening at home?
 Take your kids to San Jacinto during the day.
 Unleashing a couple of kids where there’s this much to do, then filling them with dinner, makes for a quiet ride home — and evening at home.